TodePond/DreamBerd/README.md

 const var age: Int9 = 28!
 ```

+Technical info: Type annotations don't do anything, but they help some people to feel more comfortable.

 ## File Structure
 Write five or more equals signs to start a new file.
 This removes the need for multiple files or any build process.
 ```java